antonioconselheiro/encrypted-uri/CONTRIBUTE.md

 ### Devcontainer VSCode Extensions
 If you contribute code you can suggest including extensions to the development environment vscode and request changes in linter rules.

-### Volumes
-To start the Docker development environment, ensure that all dependent volumes have been created by running `.devcontainer/setup.sh`.
-You can verify if the volumes have been mounted successfully by executing the following commands:

-Build the Docker containers with no caching:
-`docker-compose -f .devcontainer/docker-compose.yml build --no-cache`

-Start the Docker containers:
-`docker-compose -f .devcontainer/docker-compose.yml up`

 ## Important Docs
 and interesting technologies to master to enhance your ability to contribute: